mstocco/mariostoc.co/content/traininglog/20230514-challenge2023-6weeksout.md

 ### NOTES
 Time: **152 Mins** &nbsp;Ride: **61&#8239;km** &nbsp;Accent: **834&#8239;m**

-My right foot is a bit sore this morning.
-Not a 🚩 just the stiffness that I might feel if I had lots of run volume.
+Right foot is a bit sore this morning.
+Not a 🚩 just stiffness that I might feel if I had lots of run volume.
+Probably the kick set [yesterday](javascript:flick('tue');).

 High altitude forest fire smoke in May is a reminder that future IRONMAN prep might have to be early to mid summer races like this year.
 I am curious what type of summer Penticton will experience going forward...
 <!----->